 Traditionally, computer support has been categorized into different tiers.
 A “tier one” technician will most likely assist a first-time caller or someone with a very basic problem.
 During the conversation, the technician will usually do his or her best to answer the caller’s question and may offer general suggestions and basic advice.

 The support call may be escalated to a “tier two” specialist if the problem is particularly difficult.
 These individuals are often regarded as experts because they have solved more difficult questions or problems that computer users face.
-A “tier three” technician is employed some larger computer support organizations to handle the most difficult issues.
+A “tier three” technician is employed by some larger computer support organizations to handle the most difficult issues.
 These technical support engineers typically have strong problem-solving and technology research skills, which they employ to assist in the resolution of complex issues that may or may not have arisen previously.

 Problems are being tracked and monitored.

-A specialized software package is typically used most help desks to track the completion of support requests.
+A specialized software package is typically used by most help desks to track the completion of support requests.
 Managers can use problem-tracking software to analyze the types of questions and problems that end users have, and trends can be analyzed to aid planning, anticipating, and training.
 In addition, most help desk software displays statistics on how many calls each help desk technician resolves over a given period of time, as well as whether the issues were truly resolved or if they resulted in more calls in the future.

 The end user who is submitting the request may also benefit from help desk software.
-When a support call is initiated, a ticket is usually generated, and both the caller and the technician can track the progress of the problem using this ticket — which is usually identified a series of numbers or letters forming a code — until it is satisfactorily resolved.
+When a support call is initiated, a ticket is usually generated, and both the caller and the technician can track the progress of the problem using this ticket — which is usually identified by a series of numbers or letters forming a code — until it is satisfactorily resolved.
 Closing a help desk ticket marks the end of a support case and allows the help desk technician to move on to helping other customers.

 Additional Responsibilities